holepunchto/mirror-drive/README.md

 ## Transforms

 Apply content transforms during mirroring.
-Each item in `transforms` is either:

-- a stream instance (long‑lived), or
-- a factory function `({ key, entry }) => stream` that returns a stream per file.
+Each item in `transforms` is a factory function `({ key, entry }) => stream` that returns a new stream for that file.
 MirrorDrive always pipes through all provided transforms.
-Each transform must act as a pass‑through for files it does not handle.
+Each transform must pass‑through when it does not apply.
 Equality also runs through the transforms, so re‑runs emit `equal` when post‑transform bytes are unchanged.

 ## License